ThomasTJdev/nim_websitecreator/README.md

 ## Main features:

 - Webserver hosting your page on 127.0.0.1:7000
 - Edit your pages with Summernote, raw HTML (CodeMirror) or drag'n'drop with GrapesJS
 - Blog - add and edit blog posts
 - Pages - add and edit pages
 - Custom head, navbar and footer
-- Custom title, metadescription and keywords for each page
+- Custom title, meta description and keywords for each page
 - Edit core or custom js- and css-files
 - Upload files (private or public)
+- Log Viewer directly from browser.
+- Auto-Rotating file Logger.
+- Uses responsive Bulma CSS framework, supports Bootstrap CSS framework.
+- JavaScript framework agnostic, use Nim, Karax, vanilla JS, you choose.
 - Multiple users
 - Add plugins

 ## Requirements
 - Linux
-- Nim (0.18.1)
+- Nim `0.19.0`
 - Nim modules (automated when using Nimble):
-  - jester >= 0.4.0
+  - jester >= 0.4.1
   - reCAPTCHA >= 1.0.2
   - bcrypt >= 0.2.1